team-charls/jpegls-wic-codec/default.ruleset.md

 ﻿# Comments on disabled C++ Core Guidelines Rules

-C26050:
--> Rationale: internal warning of the checker

-C26052: ?
--> Rationale: ?

 C26429: Use a not_null to indicate that "null" is not a valid value -> Rationale: Prefast attributes are better.

-C26440 can be declared noexcept
- => Rationale: generates false warnings, can be enabled for analysis purposes.

 C26446: Prefer to use gsl::at() instead of unchecked subscript operator.
  -> Rationale: gsl:at() cannot be used. debug STL already checks.

-C26447: The function is declared noexcept but calls a function that may throw exceptions.
- -> Rationale: Many COM interface calls are not marked noexcept, generate false warnings.

 C26466: Don't use static_cast downcasts.
 A cast from a polymorphic type should use dynamic_cast.
  -> Rationale: not using RTTI to support dynamic_cast.